 Details of our drinking water and regulated water supply systems, including water sampling localities, population supplied, source water and Water Treatment Plants (WTP) are provided in Table 1.
-We do not manage water storages for drinking water supplies as we draw directly from the Murray River or other smaller waterbodies.
+We do not manage raw water storages for drinking water supplies as we draw directly from the Murray River or other smaller waterbodies.

-The population figures have been calculated based on the number of water connections as at 30 June 2022 (35,171) multiplied by the 2021 Census average household population for each region.
+The population figures have been calculated based on the number of water connections as of 30 June 2023 (35,171) multiplied by the 2021 Census average household population for each region.
 Non-residential connections are not included.
 Locations of drinking water supply systems are shown on the map of our service region.

-This report, in accordance with the Act, provides an overview of our drinking water supply systems, the quality systems in place for provision of safe drinking water and the drinking water test results for 2021-2022.
+This report, in accordance with the Act, provides an overview of our drinking water supply systems, the quality systems in place for provision of safe drinking water and the drinking water test results for 2022/23.